muttakyn/FR-System-Final/readme.md

 Check requirements.txt file for the whole list of required tolls and packages.

 ## Installation
-Use run.sh scropt to run the application.
+Use run.sh script to run the application.
 ./run.sh

 ## Built With